Documentation

 vtex link

-By successfully running this command in your terminal, your local code is sent to the VTEX IO cloud-native infrastructure and it is reflected in the development workspace you are currently working in.
-Now, any changes you make to your Store Theme app files will be automatically reflected on your website in real-time.
+By successfully running this command in your terminal, your local code is sent to the VTEX IO cloud-native infrastructure and reflected in the development workspace you're currently working in.
+Any changes made to your Store Theme app files will now be automatically reflected on your website in real time.

 Once you're logged in, you should see the following Store Theme rendered on your store's website: